SmartBear/GuavaFX/README.md

 </dependency>
 ```

+### Implementation details
+GuavaFX uses weak listeners and caches for increased convenience and performance.

 ### JavaFX 8
 In JavaFX 8, which is expected to be released in March 2014, filtering will probably be a built-in feature
 of the ObservableList interface.
 This might replace all or parts of the functionality of GuavaFX.